RajaniPriyanka/selenium-project/README.md

 1.From Eclipse

-  Import this project into Eclispe
+  Import this project into Eclispe.

-  Right click the project then select Run As then Maven Tests
+  Right click the project then select Run As then Maven install to add all the dependencies from pom.xml.

+  Right click the project then select Run As then TestNG Test.